-Fundamental Trial Advocacy, Rose (2nd Ed.
-West)(hereinafter "Rose"); this book was required in this class last year and there should be multiple copies around.
+Fundamental Trial Advocacy, Rose (3^d Ed.
+West)(hereinafter "Rose"); this book was required in this class in past years and there should be multiple copies around.

 Trial Practice, Martin, Radvany, Dubin and Guernsey (2nd Ed.
 LexisNexis)(hereinafter "TP"); this book is and has been a required text in Professor Shapiro's Trial Practice class and there should be multiple copies around.